yhchung/GettingandCleaningData-Project/README.md

 	* test sets (subject_test.txt, X_test.txt, y_test.txt)
 	* combind data set: dataframe "merged"
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+	* using feature.txt
+	* only included variables with std() or mean()
-3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set.
+	* using activity_labels.txt
 4. Appropriately labels the data set with descriptive activity names.
+	* Column 1.
+Subject, Column 2.
+Activty, Column 3 ~. mean and standard deviation
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-2. Another item
-⋅⋅* Unordered sub-list.
+	* using melt and dcast function of reshape2 library

 * data location for run_analysis.R: ./data/
 * A line-by-line explanation of R script is commented on the R file.